 - Actions & Ownership: What’s pending, who owns it, by when, escalation path.

-Step-by-Step: Running the Handover Meeting
+Step by Step: Running the Handover Meeting

 Before the meeting (Outgoing Lead):